xmtp/XIPs/XIPs/xip-48-content-type-local-db-integration.md

 ```

-### What about Custom Content Types?
+### What about custom content types?

 Since the goal of queryable content types is to make _core_ content types easier to use, this XIP will not affect how custom content types are already working in XMTP.
 Integrators can continue to define and use custom content types as they have been doing.
 [See docs for more info](https://docs.xmtp.org/inboxes/content-types/custom).

 ### How will the remote attachment content type be affected by this XIP?

-Though querying performance and usability is not the primary concern of the Remote Attachment content type like it is with others like Reaction, Reply, and Read Receipt, there are other advantages of having our core rust library being aware of the Remote Attachment content type.
-Much like how content types in rust can promote reusing rust defined encoding/decoding logic across platforms, having the remote attachment content type in rust allows us to reuse code for encrypting/decrypting remote attachments and potentially code for downloading / uploading remote attachments as well.
-Though this is not the primary goal of the XIP, it exemplifies another advantage of moving core content types to rust.
+Though querying performance and usability is not the primary concern of the Remote Attachment content type like it is with others like Reaction, Reply, and Read Receipt, there are other advantages of having the core Rust library being aware of the Remote Attachment content type.
+Much like how content types in Rust can promote reusing Rust defined encoding/decoding logic across platforms, having the remote attachment content type in Rust allows us to reuse code for encrypting/decrypting remote attachments and potentially code for downloading / uploading remote attachments as well.
+Though this is not the primary goal of the XIP, it exemplifies another advantage of moving core content types to Rust.
 See [XIP-17 Remote AttachmentContent Types](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-17-remote-attachment-content-type-proposal.md) for more context.

 ## Rationale

-The example specification above utilizes the following protobuf definition to tell our rust code how to serialize and deserialize the "Reaction" content type:
+The example specification above utilizes the following protobuf definition to tell the Rust code how to serialize and deserialize the "Reaction" content type:

 ```proto
 // Reaction message type